backupbrew/switchbrew/IPC Marshalling.md

 | 0    | Magic ("SFCI" for requests, "SFCO" for responses) as u64.                                       |
 | 2    | Command id as u64 for requests, [error code](Error%20codes.md "wikilink") as u64 for responses. |
 | 4... | Input parameters or return values                                                               |

-Many messages which require the PID also require a placeholder u64 value passed in the input parameters.
-In these cases the OverwriteClientProcessId method is called to replace the value before it is used.

 ## Official marshalling code